rikingurditta/csc494/questions for alec.md

 - looks like the reference ([Teran et al 2015](https://www.math.ucla.edu/~jteran/papers/TSIF05.pdf)) says just diagonalize and clamp eigenvalues to 0
 - Alec says TinyAD does it !! don't need to read about it

+## Smooth min area Green's theorem

+- I used Green's theorem to calculate signed area
+- Is there any nice way to change this to $\text{smooth min(Area, 0)}$?
+  - do not want area to go negative

 ## Backtracking line search

-- how do we use backtracking line search for gradient descent? do we need to make alterations?
+- how do we use backtracking line search for gradient descent?
+- do we need to make alterations?
+  - it looks like it should always .work as written for any convex function and take huge steps

 backtracking line search alg is:
 $$